74 Pages Posted: 17 Aug 2020 Last revised: 1 Jul 2021

 3) that a statute or document "speaks for itself."

-I generally discuss the failure to investigate claims before answering, which violates Rule 11 and the Code of Professional Conduct.
+I generally discuss the failure to investigate claims before answering, which, in my opinion, violates Rule 11 and the Code of Professional Conduct.

 Third, the title derives from the last empirical section, which examines the pleading of lists of so-called “affirmative defenses.”
 I show that on average, each defense attorney includes nine items within a list of defenses.
 Few are true affirmative defenses.
-For 90 percent of the lists of defenses, there is no factual support whatsoever.
+For 90 percent of the lists of defenses, insurance defense attorneys plead no factual support whatsoever.

 The piece has some humor, too.

-Keywords: civil procedure, ethics, professionalism, litigation, torts, insurance, personal injury law, empirical research, trial-court studies, Nora Freeman Engstrom, Deborah Rhode, Colorado, Rule 8, Rule 11, pleading, iqbal, twombly
+Keywords: civil procedure, ethics, professionalism, litigation, torts, insurance, personal injury law, empirical research, trial-court studies, Nora Freeman Engstrom, Colorado, Rule 8, Rule 11, pleading, iqbal, twombly

 Suggested Citation: Suggested Citation